codingepaduli/codingepaduli/content/interesting/Developing.md

 [Microbrowsers](https://24ways.org/2019/microbrowsers-are-everywhere/) - little thumbnail preview in a tweet or in WhatsApp chat are probably more important than google bot, can be the most influential part for attracting new audiences and increasing engagement - possibly more than SEO\
 [Semantic Web technologies](https://www.lespetitescases.net/why-I-dont-use-semantic-web-technologies-anymore-even-if-they-still-influence-me) - issue e limitations\
 [GoatCounter web analytics](https://www.goatcounter.com/) - Simple web statistics.
 No tracking of personal data\
-[Browsershots](https://browsershots.org/) - makes screenshots of your web design in different operating systems and browsers.
-It is a convenient way to test website's browser compatibility in one place; \
 [Responsively App](https://responsively.app/) - A Web developer's browser to improve the developing of responsive design\
 [Nodesign.dev](https://nodesign.dev/) - A collection of tools for developers who have little to no artistic talent\
 [Webvisum](http://www.webvisum.com/) - your web helper (also for captcha)\